JustTemmie/steam-presence/README.md

 set enabled to true and fill in the name of whatever you want to display.

-this will still try to grab an icon from steamGridDB, but if it can't find one you can try giving it one yourself.
+this will still try to grab an icon from steamGridDB, but if it can't find one you can try giving the game an icon yourself, [see icons.txt](#icons.txt).

-this field can be *anything* if you want to be seen playing "eirasdtloawbd" you can do so.
+this field can be *anything* if you want to be seen playing "eirasdtloawbd", or "Hollow knight: Silksong" you can do so.

+(note to self, remove the silksong joke when the game actually releases)

 # Custom Icon

 this is a small icon that appears in the bottom right, enable it or disable it.

-set an URL to the image you want to use, and a text that will appear when hovering over the icon.
+set the URL for an image you'd like to use, and some text to appear when anyone hovers over the icon.

 # Custom Game IDs